WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 * Do Justice Committee reports identify publication gaps?
 * How do academic researchers assess transparency implementation?
 * What do NGOs (Rights of Women, Women's Aid, Transparency Project) document about operational reality?
+* **Do external observers identify the inversion dynamic—or only the accommodation failure?**

-**The triangulation function:** When institutional design (Layer 1), judicial interpretation (Layer 2), professional practice (Layer 3), user experience (Layer 4), AND external observers (Layer 5) all identify the same barriers—untimed approval, objection-as-veto, unreasoned refusals—the pattern is definitively established.
+**The triangulation function:** When institutional design (Layer 1), judicial interpretation (Layer 2), professional practice (Layer 3), user experience (Layer 4), AND external observers (Layer 5) all identify the same barriers—untimed approval, objection-as-veto, unreasoned refusals, burden-shifting on publication requesters—the pattern is definitively established.

 ### 7.2.10.4 The Critical Synthesis Ahead